johnnycastro72/calculator/README.md

 - Hat tip to anyone whose code was used
 - Inspiration
-  Practical challenge proposed by Sofka as part of its course Domain Driven Design.
+  Practical challenge proposed by Sofka as part of its course Functional and reactive programming.
 - References
   Sofka course memories.
-  Santiago Posada videos.
+  Mishell Yagual Mendoza videos.
-  Raul Alzate videos.
+  Eddi Garcia videos.